giorgiagalbullicavazzini/js-fizzbuzz/README.md

 - Using the `for` statement, the code creates a loop and prints in console the numbers between 1 and 100;
 - IF the number is a multiple of 3, the code prints "Fizz" instead;
-- IF the number is a multiple of 5, the code prints "Buzz";
+- ELSE IF the number is a multiple of 5, the code prints "Buzz";
-- IF the number is a multiple of 3 AND a multiple of 5, the code prints "FizzBuzz";
+- ELSE IF the number is a multiple of 3 AND a multiple of 5, the code prints "FizzBuzz";

 ## Bonus 1